zoekirsh/programming-univbasics-nds-nested-arrays-lab-1-sfo01-seng-ft-111620/README.md

   1. On the shelf that's 3rd from the bottom of the bookcase and
   2. is second from the left-most edge.

-And the books from our previous single shelf would need more data provided:
+And the books from our previous single shelf would need more data provided.
+Imagining a bookshelf where the bottom shelf is in the zeroth position.

 * _House of Leaves_ is on the zeroth shelf from the bottom, the **third** book from the left-most edge